scala-android/sbt-android/README.md

 ## New features in 0.9.x (last version: 0.9.3) ##

-* If sbt-idea is used, 1.6.0 and newer is required (alternatively, can use my fork at
+* If sbt-idea is used, 1.6.0 and newer is required
-  `addSbtPlugin("com.hanhuy.sbt" % "sbt-idea" % "1.6.0")`)
 * Instrumented (on-device) testing
   * Test cases may *only* use a subset of scala used by the main application, referencing anything above and beyond that used by the main application